How to Fix HTTP Error 500 in WordPress (Internal Server Error) – 10 Solutions that Work

 In most cases, WordPress HTTP error 500 occurs because of a new plugin.
 If your page experiences issues after a new installation or update, then you can easily fix it by deactivating or removing the plugin.

 There are two easy ways of doing this: through the WordPress dashboard or File Manager.

-If you are still able to access WordPress from your hPanel, do so, and select Plugins.
+If you are still able to access WordPress from your hPanel, do so and select Security.

 - You should see a list of Installed Plugins.
-From here, click on all of the green Active buttons and change all of the plugins to Inactive.
+From here, click on all of the purple Active buttons and change all of the plugins to Inactive.

 - One by one, make each plugin Active again and test your site after each one.

 - If your site is fine, keep it Active.
 If you see the error, you know which plugin is causing the problem.